 Tip #5: Use Task Cards for More than Just Independent Practice

 Because the texts on task cards are short and skill-based, they are perfect for independent practice.
 But if you want to help students improve reading comprehension, you can use them for so many other parts of your reading block.

 - Use them during small strategy groups.
 I love using task cards during strategy groups!
 Since they are short and skill-based, they are the perfect tool for your small group lessons.

 - They are also great for independent reading conferences.
 If you struggle with getting conferences in that are meaningful, because you’re not hearing your students read leveled, targeted texts often enough, re-purposing task cards are a great way to work that in, without spending too much time!

 - You can even use them during your mini-lessons.
 We typically think of using picture books for the mentor text during our mini-lessons, but you can use any text that will help you model the objective for your lesson.
 Sometimes it can be really helpful to model new learning to students with a variety of texts.
 If you plan on having students students practice using task cards, then consider using them every now and then as part of your whole-group model.

 Put it into practice…

-So hopefully you have a few ideas on how you can use reading task cards to help improve reading comprehension.
+So hopefully, you have a few ideas on how to use reading task cards to help improve reading comprehension.